emoryhubbard/autocode/README.md

 2. Run `npm run dev` on their React application to enable automatic reloading of file changes.

-3. Configure the `.env` file in each repository to use the correct URLs for their local machine.
+3. Configure the `.env` file and other areas in each repository to use the correct URLs and ports for their local servers.

-4. Provide their own `serviceAccountKey.json` file for their Firebase account in the Express Autocode API repository.
+4. Provide their own `serviceAccountKey.json` file for their Firebase account in the Express Autocode API repository and create a "features" collection.

 5. Run the Autocode application and navigate to the create-job page.